 About Us

-baroque / rococo
+Baroque / rococo

 Baroque and Rococo are two distinct styles with overlapping timelines and shared European origins.
 They exhibit opulence and elaborate decorative features but differ in tone, geographical proliferation, and specific design elements.